Welcome back, Air India, says Ratan Tata as Tata Sons makes winning bid

 The winning bid by Tatas comprises taking over of 15,300 crore debt and paying the rest in cash.

-All Air India employees will be retained by Tata Sons for a period of one year and following which they will either be retained or offered a VRS.
+Under the bid, all Air India employees must be retained by Tata Sons for a period of one year and following which they can either be retained or offered a VRS.

+The road to Air India's sale has been a bumpy one.
+The process began in July 2017 and the government has received 7 expressions of interest by December last year.

+For Tata Group, Air India adds a third airline brand to its stable, considering the conglomerate already holds a majority interest in AirAsia India and Vistara.

 Never miss a story!
 Stay connected and informed with Mint.
 Download our App Now!!